 There’s no doubt that it is more difficult right now to have productive sales conversations.
-With Covid-19 being top of mind, companies must be sensitive in their approach.
+With an economic downturn being top of mind, companies must be sensitive in their approach.
 Pushing your product too hard, rather than being authentic and helpful, can do lasting damage to your brand.

-However, that doesn’t mean you should cancel all calls—especially if your B2B or medtech prospects are receptive.
-If you’re successful at booking a sales appointment, make sure you do everything you can to reduce no-shows.
+However, that doesn’t mean you should cancel all sales calls—especially if your B2B or medtech prospects are receptive.
+If you’re successful at booking a sales appointment, make sure you do everything you can to reduce no-show or late cancellation.

-With more people working from home, caring for school-age children and dealing with disruptive conditions, taking the lead and being proactive about sales appointments is more important than ever.
+With people continuing to juggle working in-person and from home, caring for school-age children and dealing with disruptive conditions, taking the lead and being proactive about sales appointments is more important than ever.

-Here are 6 tips for reducing medtech and B2B appointment no-shows:
+Here are 6 tips for reducing medtech and B2B appointment no-show rates:

 Only schedule appointments with qualified leads